Maryland vacation rental tax guide

 Who's required to collect and file taxes on short-term rentals in Maryland?

 If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Maryland tax authorities.
+You are not required to collect lodging taxes if a third party, such as an online marketplace, collects taxes for you on all your short-term rental transactions.

 Location is key to compliance